-Room Remodel Challenge – Foyer – Part 1
+Room Remodel Challenge – My Foyer Remodel Makeover – Part 1

 Next up on my home room-by-room remodel journey is the foyer!
 The foyer is probably one of the most important areas of a home.
 It is the first thing that a person sees when they walk into your home.
 Here’s my recap on my foyer remodel!